 So, one of my favorite things in the whole world is cozy, lounge around the house foot gear.
 I love love love comfy socks.
 And, all of my slippers are lined with soft material.
 I have a theory – happy feet = happy soul.

 This theory is based on my personal experience with awfully uncomfortable shoes.

-Yes, anyone who knew me years ago (and I mean many years ago!), knew I had a thing for shoes.
+Yes, anyone who knew me years ago, knew I had a thing for shoes.
 While they were lovely to look at, and at that time in my life I didn’t feel or notice the discomfort they caused, I am simply not the same person any longer.
-Don’t get me wrong – I have some heels and a couple of pairs of wedge boots, but they are definitely not a staple, and if /when I wear them, it’s only for short periods of time before they can impact my mood.
+Yep, my kiddos can’t even imagine me wearing a pair of heels – I had to show them pictures as proof!!

 We don’t always have time or money to have a massage, although it is very powerful for relieving stress.
 If you have a partner, make sure to hold hands and connect with him/her.
 Find your favorite furry four-legged friend and pet away!
 Flying solo?
 You can give yourself a temple massage, adding in an aromatic oil will amp it up a notch.
 For a simple soother, try warming a wet towel and wrapping it around your hands or neck.

 The Blankie Effect

 Remember “woobies” work for a reason!
 Touch can happen in many forms, it doesn’t have to be physical contact.
 Ever notice how a child clings to his/her teddy bears or favorite blankets, especially when they are tired or teary eyed?
 Cuddle up to a velvet pillow, or put your blanket in the dryer for a few minutes to warm it up, and wrap it around you while watching TV.
 Keep your sheets and bedding soft, too.